etaoxing/tinyspace/CONTRIBUTING.md

 - **Version:** Tag
 - **Action:** Activate version

-Additional things to do:
+and click "Save".

-Go to "Admin" -> "Advanced Settings" -> "Default version", change to "stable".
+Go to "Admin" -> "Advanced Settings" -> "Default version", change to "stable", and click "Save".

 Then go to "Versions" -> "Latest", and check "hidden".
-This changes the default version from "Latest" to "Stable".